 Code of Conduct

-Our code of conduct protects the communities which exist around the Ghost software including, among other things, our forum, Slack team and GitHub repositories.
+Our code of conduct is designed to protect the community which exists around the Ghost software including: our forum, Slack team, public events and GitHub repositories.
 They are designed to make it clear that we believe in tolerance, respect, inclusion and hard work.
 The Ghost community consists of an incredible group of people all over the world, and we want to continue to see it flourish.

 The internet is full of codes of conduct, employee guidelines, community charters and then some.
 We’ve custom-written some bits of ours, but for a lot of this, borrowed from people, companies and projects that have already done solid jobs at this very task (see our reference list below).
 No part of this is an endorsement of any of these people, companies or projects—simply us acknowledging that the specific language we’re referencing seems to mirror our own ideals and intentions.